nhsengland/datascience/docs/our_work/Publications.md

 *We aimed to explore general practice coding activity associated with the use of online consultation systems in terms of trends, COVID-19 effect, variation and quality.*

 ---

-List of pre-releases and publications connected to our work

 [1] [https://doi.org/10.21203/rs.3.rs-2226531/v1](https://doi.org/10.21203/rs.3.rs-2226531/v1)